 For each foundational requirement, a list of system requirements (SR) and requirement enhancements (RE) are defined.
-The 5G security toolbox will be especially relevant for network- and data-related requirements such as, for example, visibility into communication flows at a given ingress or egress point of a network.
-Fulfillment of some requirements could potentially be left to higher layer functions

-In addition to requirements, IEC 62443 defines four security levels (SL) that drive system security measures according to the attributes of potential attackers (table 1).
+The 5G security toolbox will be especially relevant for network- and data-related requirements such as, for example, visibility into communication flows at a given ingress or sumed that level 2 attacks will always have to be considered egress point of a network.
+Fulfillment of some requirements could potentially be left to higher layer functions levels (SL) that drive system security measures according to the attributes of potential attackers (table 1).